AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 <!--- We shifted our project to focus entirely on understanding/mitigating the pressure increase in a flocculator --->

 ## Introduction
 Flocculation is a critical component of  the water treatment process in which particles, which have had their charges neutralized through coagulation, are prompted to collide and aggregate with other particles to form flocs.
 Flocs above a critical size will settle out due to gravity during sedimentation.
 Viscous shear in the flocculator drives collisions and the formation of these flocs.
 For the High G Team's specific experimental setup, flocs are solely composed of clay particles and coagulant.
-Polyaluminum Chloride (PaCl) is used as our coagulant due to price and availability.
+Polyaluminum Chloride (PACl) is used as our coagulant due to price and availability.
 A fraction of the surface of the clay particles is covered in coagulant and when these particles are prompted to collide, a successful collision occurs due to electrostatic attraction: the positively charged coagulant particle neutralizes the negatively charged clay particle.
 The purpose of the flocculator is to subject particles to enough viscous shear to form particles large enough to settle.

-Last semester, High G Flocculation worked on experimentally determining the ideal Shear (G) value for flocculator performance by varying G through the flocculator .
-During these experiments,  the team found that pressure difference through the flocculator increased throughout each trial, while removal efficiency slightly decreased (effluent turbidity slightly increased).
-The High G team hypothesized that both the pressure increase and the decline in removal efficiency are due to PACl sticking on the walls of the flocculator.
+Last semester, High G Flocculation worked on experimentally determining the ideal shear (G) value for flocculator performance by varying G through the flocculator .
+During these experiments,  the team found that pressure difference through the flocculator increased throughout every trial, while removal efficiency slightly decreased (effluent turbidity slightly increased).
+The High G team hypothesized that both the pressure increase and the decline in removal efficiency are due to PACl sticking on the walls of the flocculator, allowing less PACl to stick to clay particles.
 This semester the High G team seeks to understand and mitigate the effect of PACl sticking to the walls.

- Alleviating the pressure build up observed in the experimental apparatus will allow for better experimental design and research for all particle removal teams.
+ In a full scale water treatment plant, the flocculator is large enough that coagulant on the flocculator walls would not affect particle removal, however, alleviating the pressure build up observed in the experimental apparatus will allow for better experimental design and research for all particle removal teams.

+Our team sought to alleviate the pressure buildup through various methods such as using hydrophobic tubing, using a syringe to increase water flow, and adjusting pump settings to increase water flow.

 <!--- Took a lot more out about G values, baffles, etc. Again, focus is on reducing pressure buildup   --->

 <div class="alert alert-block alert-danger">
-Could your research have any direct effect o flocculator design in full size plants?
+Could your research have any direct effect om flocculator design in full size plants?
+//answered

 Consider putting a little in about how you will alleviate pressure.
 Tried tubing changes (didn't work) and thn the syringe idea
 </div>